Food Allergy

 MPI

-We recommend part of your health and safety plan includes first aid training for allergic reaction, including how to administer an EPI Pen and CPR.
+We recommend that your health and safety plan include first-aid training for allergic reactions, including how to administer an EPI Pen and perform CPR.